arifwn/TinySuspender/doc/design.md

       Manual suspension is still possible
     - `pinned`: Yellow icon. the page will NOT be suspended automatically.
       Manual suspension is still possible
+    - `offlise`: Yellow icon.
+The page will NOT be suspended automatically.
+      Manual suspension is still possible
     - `tab_whitelist`: Yellow icon. the page will NOT be suspended automatically.
       Manual suspension is still possible
     - `url_whitelist`: Yellow icon. the page will NOT be suspended automatically.